Position: Patient advocate

-Area of work: Ethical Legal Social Issues
+Area of work: Ethical Legal Social Issues, Patient engagement

-, London, N14 6PH, United Kingdom
+, United Kingdom

 Role in RD-Connect:

-Closely engaged as the lead representative of his patient community in NICE Health Technology Assessments (Single and Multiple Appraisals) and in drafting national commissioning policies for standard specification of care and orphan medicinal products for thalassaemia patients.
+As the lead representative of his patient community he has directly interacted in NICE Health Technology Assessments (Single and Multiple Appraisals) and Scientific Advices on a variety of products.

 He is a regular invited speaker in many conferences and workshops; in particular on Regulation, Access and Reimbursement, and payer issues, notably, at national, European and international level.
 He is focused on projecting the understanding of Rare Diseases patients’ hopes, aspirations and expectations on HTAs, Personalised Medicines and Advanced Therapies.

 In 2018, he was awarded the EURORDIS Black Pearl Award.